cbourke/ComputerScienceI/honors/documents/syllabus.md

 -  Each weekly hack has both a C and Java version.
 You are ***required*** to submit both of them for credit.

--  In addition, though you have a scheduled lab section each week, there is no additional *scheduled* hack session.

--  The semester project has both a C and Java version.
-You are ***required*** to submit both of them for credit.

 -  Exams will have a mixture of C and Java exercises.

 ## Skills Objectives